treehouses/remote/README.md

 6. Go to Terminal in the treehouses app

-7. In the Terminal window type `treehouses detectrpi` and "send" it
+7. In the Terminal window type `treehouses detectrpi` and send it

 8. Now type `treehouses default network`